Brojan96/Python/Scripts/ideas.md

 #

-10. a Website price comparison tool, like this: [example](https://www.reddit.com/r/linuxmemes/comments/uozdlx/thanks_for_the_suggestions_everyone_i_learned_a/)
+9. a Website price comparison tool, like this: [example](https://www.reddit.com/r/linuxmemes/comments/uozdlx/thanks_for_the_suggestions_everyone_i_learned_a/)

 #

-11. A web scraper (or Content Aggregator), that filters for content you want:
+10. A web scraper (or Content Aggregator), that filters for content you want:
     - pictures
     - text
     - pictures and related text
     - stock prices
     - newsarticles
+    - progress bar (like arch install script)

 #

-12. Directory Tree Generator
+11. Directory Tree Generator
     - A Directory Tree Generator lets you visualize the relationship between files and directories, thereby making it easier to understand the positioning of files and directories.

 #